nephoscale-div/OVSvAPP/README.md

 ### Configure VMware vSphere

 1. Create distributed virtual switch `int-dvs`, one per each ESX/ESXi host, **without** any VNICs added into uplinks (only host should be added).

 2. Create port group `int-dvs-trunk` on DVS `int-dvs` configured as a VLAN trunk with VLAN IDs range of tenant VLANs (500-2000).

 3. Create distributed virtual switch `ext-dvs` with configured uplink, connected to physical tenants network.

 4. Create port group `ext-dvs-trunk` configured as VLAN trunk with VLAN IDs range of tenant VLANs (500-2000).

+See detaied [vCenter DVS howto](vcenter-dvs-howto.md) for more info on steps 1-4.

-5. Create VM (OVSvAPP), one per each ESX/ESXi host, with following network configuration:
+5. Create VM (OVSvAPP), one per each ESX/ESXi host, with following allocation:
     - network adapter 1 (VM NIC eth0) bound to port group `int-dvs-trunk`
     - network adapter 2 (VM NIC eth1) bound to port group `ext-dvs-trunk`
     - network adapter 3 (VM NIC eth2) bound to management network